 c.
-The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
+The Board determined the narrative reason for the applicant's separation is inequitable based on the applicant's PTSD, MST and Depression outweighing the applicant's FTR basis for separation.
+Therefore, the Board directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, Chapter 15, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
+The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's BH diagnoses warranting consideration prior to reentry of military service.
 The applicant has exhausted their appeal options available with ADRB.
 However, the applicant may still apply to the Army Board for Correction of Military Records.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.